McStasMcXtrace/Schools/SOLEIL_March_2022/Day2_Thursday_March_10th/6_Practical_Virtual_Exp_diffraction/README.md

 Inserting a sample component within a beam-line description constitutes a way to simulate a measurement.
 Such method is always limited by the amount of knowledge inserted both in the beam-line description, and the accuracy of the sample model.

+In this session we shall simulate the output of simple models for:
+- X-ray Diffraction (XRD)
+- Macromolecular Crystallography (MX)
+- Small Angle X-ray Scattering (SAXS)

 ## Table of Contents
 1. [Sample geometry](#sample-geometry)
 1. [Data files](#data-files)